In this post, we are going to see how to work easily and efficiently with Json files in a C# program thanks to the Newtownsoft Json.NET library.

 }

-Parsing a Json file is equally simple thanks to the DeserializeObject function,
+Parsing a Json file is equally easy thanks to the DeserializeObject function,

 Product deserializedProduct = JsonConvert.DeserializeObject<Product>(json);

-Of course, the string can be obtained in any available way.
+Of course, we can obtain the string in any available way.
 For example, reading it from an existing file.

 string path = @"c:\product.json";